NumbuhFour/numbuhfour.github.io/_posts/1970-4-1-LilywatchP1.md

 	-Move more control to android.
 Able to write whole states from phone -point connection cables away from wrist
     -cap pops off if too tight

+-Conclusion
+	-Tailored to me, not a project aimed at the masses
+	-